Kris-Sekula/Hyperflex-API/README.md

    ```
    sudo vim /etc/prometheus/prometheus.yml
    ```
    **Note:** watch out for formatting this is YAML, no TABs allowed, use two spaces instead.
+The second 'localhost' below      tells prometheus to make a call to itself on port 8082 and open the /hx_metrics to fetch the data every one minute.

    ```yaml
    global: